SoftingIndustrial/datafeed-edge-connector/common/opcua.md

 #### User Settings

-Any newly created OPC UA server endpoint requires a user to be assigned before it can be used by external OPC UA clients.
+Any newly created OPC UA Server endpoint requires a user to be assigned before it can be used by external OPC UA clients.

 Adding a new endpoint user or editing an existing endpoint user from the **OPC UA Server Endpoints** page will load the user creation page.
 When editing an existing user the **Username** drop down list is deactivated, and also the creation of new users is disabled.